A win is a win is a win, especially in a season when they were supposed to be few.

 Best break: Robert Woods carelessly stepped out of bounds as he turned upfield following a reception, costing himself another 20 yards on a 29-yard gain.
 The Bills, who would have been in field goal position, ended up having to punt.

-Best Individual Play: On that same Buffalo possession,
+Best Individual Play: On that same Buffalo possession, Sheldon Richardson shed a block to stop Fred Jackson on third-and-1.

 Worst Decision: If anyone talking in Ryan's ear suggested he make two unwinnable challenges within three plays, Rex should coach at Tennessee next Sunday without a headset.
 On the first, Powell disappeared into a pile near the first-down marker, so the chances of any conclusive evidence for an overturn were nil.

-By next challenging a sideline call at midfield, the Jets lost their second timeout and forfeited their right to challenge a call they would have won —
+By next challenging a sideline call at midfield, the Jets lost their second timeout and forfeited their right to challenge a call they would have won — Jaiquawn Jarrett's fumble recovery of EJ Manuel, who was incorrectly ruled down before losing the ball.
+The reprieved Bills drove for the tying touchdown.

 Worst Day at the Office: At least Wilson played well earlier.
+Vladimir Ducasse had four of the 20 penalties, two of them on consecutive plays.